noir-lang/noir/docs/docs/dev_docs/getting_started/token_contract_tutorial.md

 aztec-cli compile /path/to/token_contracts_folder
 ```

+## Next Steps

-## Testing
+### Testing

-End to end tests for reference:
+Review the end to end tests for reference:

 https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/end-to-end/src/e2e_token_contract.test.ts

+### Token Bridge Contract

+The [token bridge tutorial](https://github.com/AztecProtocol/dev-rel/tree/main/tutorials/token-bridge-standard) is a great follow up to this one.

+It builds on the Token contract described here and goes into more detail about Aztec contract composability and Ethereum (L1) and Aztec (L2) cross-chain messaging.